Browse by Medical Category

 The fellow is responsible for journal club presentations at the Friday Heart Failure Conference.
 They are also expected to educate the medical and surgical house staff participating in the care of the patients on the service as to the appropriate diagnostic tests and treatments of heart failure patients.

-Applicants interested in a position starting July 2016 should submit the following documents by email to Anabela Lobo between December 1, 2016 and February 1, 2017:
+Applicants interested in a position starting July 2019 should submit the following documents by email to Lisa DeFabritiis by December 15, 2017:

 Back to Top